okeeffed/developer-notes/manual/Linguistics/The-Art-Of-Language-Invention.md

 There are two valency changing operations: valency reducing and valency increasing.

+## Agent and Patient

+When dealing with valency, we can think of operations involing the agent and patient.

+Example, "The coyote (agent) disrespected the onion (patient)".

 ## Passivization

 Converting a transitive verb to a intransitive verb.
 This is done by deleting the agent.